stuarttodd-dev/coding-tips/README.md

-# Package Sample Repository
+# Coding Tips!

-Welcome to the **Package Sample Repository**!
-This project aims to help developers by providing a solid foundation for creating and maintaining PHP packages.
-The goal behind this repository is to simplify technical tests while showcasing your skills in building effective PHP packages.
+Welcome to Stu’s **Coding Tips**—the one-stop shop for PHP package goodness!
+This project exists to make your coding life easier and save you from the hair-pulling moments that usually come with technical tests.
+The goal?
+To equip you with the tools to nail technical tests.

 ## Features